Liberal arts and sciences

 SPA 244 Spanish Conversation: Conflict and Social Change in the Spanish Speaking World (3)

-Arts and Lecture Credit Requirement
+Arts and Lecture Credit requirement

 The Bluffton University Arts and Lecture program provides an opportunity for shared academic and cultural experiences among faculty, staff and students across departments and disciplines.
 Lectures present ideas, issues and problems significant for general education and society at large.

 All undergraduate students are expected to earn a total of 2 credits by graduation.
-Students earn 0.5 of an academic credit for every 15 Arts and Lecture events they attend.
+Students earn 0.5 of an academic credit for every 15 unique Arts and Lecture events they attend.
 At least one-third of the Arts and Lecture credit earned must be from attendance at Tuesday morning Forums.

 Students do not register for Arts and Lecture credit, nor will they be charged for this credit.
-Students accumulate event credit by scanning into and out of an an event with their own student I.D. cards.
+Students accumulate event credit by scanning into and out of an event with their own student I.D. cards.